Coffee is one of the most popular drinks on the planet.

 Does extra dark roast coffee have more caffeine?

-Extra dark roast coffee typically has the same amount of caffeine as other coffee roasts.
+Extra dark roast coffee typically contains the same amount of caffeine as other coffee roasts.

-The longer roasting time forces the beans to dry out longer, and when you then grind them finer, you’ll have more contact between the ground beans and water during brewing, causing an increase in total extraction.
+The longer roasting time forces the beans to dry out more, and when you then grind them finer, you'll have more contact between the ground beans and water during brewing, resulting in an increase in total extraction.

 When you use the same amount of extra dark roast coffee and a different roast, you can clearly see that the extra dark roast coffee has more coffee beans for the same weight: